appium/appium/docs/en/writing-running-appium/touch-actions.md

 The appium client libraries have different ways of implementing this, for example: you can pass in coordinates or an element to a `moveTo` event.
-Passing both coordinates _and_ an element will treat the coordinates as relative to the element's position, rather than relative to the current position.
+Passing both coordinates _and_ an element will treat the coordinates as relative to the element's position, rather than absolute.

 Calling the `perform` event sends the entire sequence of events to appium, and the touch gesture is run on your device.